HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding: Method

+In response to the need for a straightforward yet effective baseline in dynamic link prediction, we propose a method based on relative structural encoding.
+This approach focuses on capturing the structural relationships between a query event and its historical context through carefully designed, handcrafted features.

+\textbf{Intuition for Relative Structural Encoding}: Our approach is motivated by the observation that interactions between nodes often follow patterns that can be identified by examining their relative positions within the historical interaction graph.
+Specifically, we consider the following intuitive notions of structural relationships:1) \textit{Direct co-occurrence}: How frequently nodes directly interact with the query event's nodes (0-hop).2) \textit{Immediate neighborhood overlap}: How the neighborhoods of query event's nodes overlap with historical events (1-hop).3) \textit{Broader neighborhood patterns}: How the neighborhoods of neighborhoods overlap, providing a wider context (2-hop).These relative relationships can be computed efficiently and provide a rich representation of the structural context surrounding the query event, which surprisingly proves effective for dynamic link prediction.

-HyperEvent fundamentally redefines dynamic link prediction as the verification of hyper-event.
-Instead of learning stacked isolated event embeddings, it predicts whether a query event $e^* = (u^*, v^*, t^*)$ forms a consistent \textit{hyper-event} $\mathcal{H}_{e^*}$ with relevant historical events.
+Instead of learning stacked isolated event embeddings, HyperEvent predicts whether a query event $e^* = (u^*, v^*, t^*)$ forms a consistent \textit{hyper-event} $\mathcal{H}_{e^*}$ with relevant historical events.
 A hyper-event represents an integrated interaction pattern where constituent events exhibit intrinsic relational dependencies.
 The existence probability of $e^*$ is derived from the authenticity of $\mathcal{H}_{e^*}$:

 where $D(\cdot) \in \{0,1\}$ is the hyper-event discriminator.